Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 - You want AI assistance without skipping planning.

 Once the plan is defined, Kiro can execute implementation tasks with agent behavior.
-It can propose and apply edits, iterate with context, and move across files.
+It proposes and applies edits, iterates with context, and moves across files.
+An "autopilot" mode lets the agent work through a long task list end to end, while specialized subagents handle debugging and feature iteration.1

 Agent hooks and automation